MatthewWid/better-sse/docs/getting-started.md

 [Server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) (SSE) is a technology that allows web-servers to push data (characterized as _events_) to a client without the client having to request it immediately before.
 It uses the HTTP 1 protocol and thus does not require a connection upgrade first like [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) and [HTTP/2](https://developer.mozilla.org/en-US/docs/Glossary/HTTP_2) do (but can also be used with HTTP/2!).

 It works by a client connecting to a server using the [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) interface.
 The server then indicates in its response headers that it will send back data in a stream of events and keeps the connection open indefinitely until it is closed by the client.
-From this point the server is free to continuously write data to the socket and the EventSource will emit events with the sent data.
+From this point the server is free to continuously write data to the open connection and the EventSource will emit events with the sent data.

 The technology can be used for things for things such as live notifications, news tickers, chat rooms, shout-boxes, event logs, progress bars, etc.